Adriano-Barbieri62/ReminderApp/README.md

 Thank you for reading this documentation!

-I wish you good use of the program ReminderApp (Reminder) ðŸ˜‰
+I wish you good use of the program ReminderApp (Reminder) 😉
-I would like to sincerely thank [RÃ©my Ruiz](mailto:remyruiz@gmail.com) for writing this documentation and translation of ReminderApp into French, English, Italian and Spanish and for his feedback and suggestions.
+I would like to sincerely thank [Rémy Ruiz](mailto:remyruiz@gmail.com) for writing this documentation and translation of ReminderApp into French, English, Italian and Spanish and for his feedback and suggestions.